ZongjingLi/ProGRIP/README.md

 ![](src/teaser.png)

 This paper use the ProGRIP model to create a structured representation of a input point cloud.
 This model consists several components: 1) the point cloud encoder that take the input point cloud and encode the batch to latent vectors.
-Later, two transformers are applied to predict the
+Later, two transformers are applied to predict the (potentilly) reusable parts to describe the point cloud and the possible poses of these resuable parts.
+Then, the model use a matching loss to supervise how good the predicted set describe the point cloud.

 ## Dependencies
 * Python 3.8.8.